-University of Louisville’s online courses are delivered through a user-friendly online learning platform, Blackboard, that allows students and instructors to interact, network and collaborate on class assignments ant team projects, exchange thoughts and ideas or share experiences.
+University of Louisville’s online courses are delivered through a user-friendly online learning platform, Blackboard, which allows students and instructors to interact, network and collaborate on class assignments and team projects, exchange thoughts and ideas, or share experiences.

-Visit to learn more about our online programs.
-For a complete list of online courses available at UofL, visit (select “Distance Education” in the location field).
-For current tuition rates for undergraduate and graduate online courses, visit (select “Tuition and Fees”).
+Visit louisville.edu/online to learn more about our online programs.
+For a complete list of online courses available at UofL, visit hal.louisville.edu (select “Distance Education” in the “Location” field).
+For undergraduate and graduate online tuition rates, visit louisville.edu/bursar (select “Tuition and Fees”).